-- The type tests are to be witnessed by a classification society surveyor if the tests are not carried out by a competent independent test facility. - Type tests are to be carried out on a prototype or randomly selected item(s) which are representative of the manufactured item that is being type tested. - Type tests are to be documented (type test reports) by the manufacture and submitted for review by classification societies.
+- The type tests are to be witnessed by TL surveyor if the tests are not carried out by a competent independent test facility. - Type tests are to be carried out on a prototype or randomly selected item(s) which are representative of the manufactured item that is being type tested. - Type tests are to be documented (type test reports) by the manufacture and submitted for review by TL.

-Performance Standards, APPENDIX, Section 4
+Performance Standards, APPENDIX, Section 4 reads as follows.